arslan-dev/oidc-action-aws-mgmt-example/README.md

 ## Usage

-1. Fork the repository
+1. Fork the repository and clone the forked one
-2. Run `terraform init && terraform apply` and provide necessary values
+2. Go to the repo's folder, run `terraform init && terraform apply` command and provide necessary values
 3. Using terraform output, fill out these GitHub Secrets (Repository Settings -> Secrets and variables):

 - AWS_ROLE_TO_ASSUME